vbookshelf/Offline-PDF-Redactor/README.md

 # Offline PDF Redactor
-A minimalist local browser based PDF redactor.
+A minimalist local browser based tool to redact text in PDF documents.

 - Offline-first and privacy-first web app.
 - Runs completely offline.
 All processing is done locally, in the browser.